nella17/NYCU-compiler-f23/docs/hw5.md

 ## Build and Execute

-!!**Attention**!!
+> [!important]

-If you're using a Mac, and you encounter problems when executing `./activate_docker.sh`.
-You can try commenting out or removing line 83 in `docker/activate_docker.py`:`'--privileged -v /dev/bus/usb:/dev/bus/usb',`.
-We're still resolving to find a way to mount in Docker on Mac.
-So if you're using a Mac, please just use the emulator to test your homework.
+> If you're on macOS, please use the emulator exclusively for testing your homework.

 - Get Hw5 docker image: `make docker-pull`
 - Activate docker environment: `./activate_docker.sh`